Hierarchical Side-Tuning for Vision Transformers: Hierarchical Side-Tuning

 \subsection{Side Block}

-In this section, we detail a novel Side block that forms the fundamental building block of HSN construction.
-The Side block comprises a cross-attention layer and a feed-forward network (FFN), which collectively empower the modeling of intermediate features from ViT and multi-scale features.
+In this section, we detail the proposed Side block that forms the fundamental building block of HSN construction.
+The Side block comprises a cross-attention layer and a feed-forward network (FFN), which collectively empower the modeling of intermediate features from pre-trained model and multi-scale features.
 Considering the unique characteristics of the two input branches, we introduce them into the Side block through distinct approaches, specifically termed Meta-Global Injection and Fine-Grained Injection.

-\textbf{Meta-Global Injection.} As illustrated in Figure~\ref{fig:LCA}(a), we utilize the multi-scale feature from HSN as the $query (Q)$ matrix and employ meta-global tokens as the $key (K)$ and $value (V)$ matrices for performing cross attention.
+\textbf{Meta-Global Injection. } As illustrated in Figure~\ref{fig:LCA}(a), we utilize the multi-scale feature from HSN as the $query (Q)$ matrix and employ Meta-Global tokens as the $key (K)$ and $value (V)$ matrices for performing cross attention.
 This process is defined as follows:

-where $Q_{hsn} \in \mathbb{R}^{L \times d}$, $(K_{mg})^T \in \mathbb{R}^{d \times M}$, and $V_{mg} \in \mathbb{R}^{M \times d}$.
-Here, $L$ denotes the length of the multi-scale input sequence, $M$ represents the length of the meta-global tokens, and $d$ signifies the feature dimension.
-This approach affords us the advantage of a computation complexity of $O(LdM)$.
-It is noteworthy that both $d$ and $M$ are significantly smaller compared to the input sequence length, $L$ ($d, M \ll L$).
-Consequently, we can judiciously omit $d$ and $M$, culminating in a computation complexity of $O(L)$(Figure~\ref{fig:LCA}(b)).
-It allows us to effectively inject global priors into the side network, while also reducing the computational complexity of attention to linear, significantly enhancing the training and inference efficiency of the HSN.
+where $Q_{hsn} \in \mathbb{R}^{L \times d}$, $(K_{mg})^T \in \mathbb{R}^{d \times 2}$, and $V_{mg} \in \mathbb{R}^{2 \times d}$.
+Here, $L$ denotes the length of the multi-scale input sequence and $d$ signifies the feature dimension.
+This approach provides us with the advantage of a computation complexity of $O(2Ld)$.
+Notably, $d$ is significantly smaller than the input sequence length.
+This allows us to effectively inject global priors into the side network while also reducing the computational complexity of attention to linear, significantly improving the training and inference efficiency of the HSN.

-\textbf{Fine-Grained Injection.} After cross-attention, we obtain the output feature $\mathaccent"705E{F}^{i}_{hsn}$ , which can be written as follows:
+\textbf{Fine-Grained Injection. } After cross-attention, we obtain the output feature $\mathaccent"705E{F}^{i}_{hsn}$ , which can be written as follows:

 where $i$ denotes $i$-th block in HST and ViT.
 Next, we incorporate the fine-grained branch ${F}^{i}_{fg}$ into the Side block.
 Specifically, we perform an element-wise addition of the obtained $\mathaccent"705E{F}^{i}_{hsn}$ and ${F}^{i}_{fg}$ after the cross-attention layer.
 Subsequently, a feed-forward network (FFN) is applied for further feature modeling.
 This procedure can be represented as follows: